 There are many reasons to dry flowers to preserve them.
 The dried flowers can be used in far more than just beautiful homemade wreaths and craft projects.
 You can preserve edible and medicinal flowers for use in a plethora of raw or cooked dishes, as well as in salves, tinctures, and healing pastes.

 I am using the term “flowers” loosely here, fellow homesteaders.
-You can use these same oven and microwave flower preservation methods on “weeds” and leaves from flowers, bushes, and trees as well.
+You can use the same flower preservation methods on “weeds” and leaves from flowers, bushes, and trees as well.

 Harvesting Wild Flowers

-Determining the best time to harvest wild flowers can vary depending upon the species, especially when you are also going to preserve the leaves and – or stems, as well.
+Determining the best time to harvest wildflowers can vary depending on the species, especially when you are also going to preserve the leaves and – or stems, as well.
 Typically, you want to harvest the flower after it blooms, but not always.

 The wild edibles recipe you are making or home remedy instructions should offer specifics about optimal harvesting time.
 It is entirely possible that stems and leaves may need to be harvested at different times than the blooming flowers that are produced on the same plant.

 When preserving just the flowering portion of the plant, snip it just below the flower head so it will lay flat during the oven or microwave drying process.
 This helps ensure the even drying that is required for long-term preservation.

 Selecting the Best Flowers for Drying